Harry S. Truman

 Prerequisites for Achieving an Ideal Learning State

-Along with the process discussed above, there are also five other prerequisites that will assist you with getting into your ideal learning state.
+Alongside the process discussed above, there are also five other requirements that will assist you with getting into your ideal learning state.

 Build Positive Expectations

-In order to be successful with your learning, you must develop a sense of positive expectation and confidence about the material you are studying.
-To do this you must first convince yourself that this material will be easy to learn and master.
+To be successful with your learning, you must develop positive expectations that enhance your levels of self-confidence.
+To do this, you must first convince yourself that this material will be easy to learn and master.

-Developing an underlying burning desire that will keep you studying even when things turn sour, is a very important fundamental aspect that will help to boost your learning experience.
+Developing a burning desire that will keep you studying even when things turn sour, is a very important fundamental aspect that will help improve your learning experience.
 The question you should be asking yourself here is:

 What will I gain from learning this material?

-Determining what you will gain from the subject you are about to study will keep you persisting forward when things get a little difficult or tough to handle.
+Identifying what you will gain from the subject matter will keep you focused and motivated when things get a little difficult.

 Developing unstoppable motivation is closely tied to the process of building a burning desire.